 You absolutely need to test different greys on your walls to see what will work in your space, because it can easily end up looking too cement-cold and dull or even dingy and dirty.
 Depending on where you live and the light that you get in your rooms, grey will look very different in your home compared to another, and in morning vs. evening.

 HOWEVER...as I preach with everything home decor, keep it simple and don't overanalyze your colour choice.
-Choose a cool neutral gray or a warm greige and get on with it.
-I've got my tried and true- go-to's below that will work well in most rooms and will outlast the trends.
-Happy painting.
+Choose a cool neutral gray or a warm neutral greige and get on with it.
+These tried and true- go-to's below that will work well in most rooms and will outlast the trends.

 I use Sherwin Williams paint for a lot of my projects and Repose Gray is an all-time favourite that works in pretty much any space.
 It's a neutral with a teeny bit of a warm undertone so if feels good even in low light.